labgrid-project/labgrid/doc/configuration.rst

 Although the driver can be used from Python code by calling the `stream()` method, it is currently mainly useful for the ``video`` subcommand of ``labgrid-client``.
-It supports the `Logitech HD Pro Webcam C920` with the USB ID 046d:082d, but other cameras can be added to `get_qualities()` in ``labgrid/driver/usbvideodriver.py``.
+It supports the `Logitech HD Pro Webcam C920` with the USB ID 046d:082d and a few others.
+More cameras can be added to `get_qualities()` and `get_pipeline()` in ``labgrid/driver/usbvideodriver.py``.
+Appropriate configuration parameters can be determined by using the GStreamer ``gst-device-monitor-1.0`` command line utility.

 USBAudioInputDriver
 ~~~~~~~~~~~~~~~~~~~